 What Is Binge Eating Disorder?

 Binge eating disorder is characterized by compulsive overeating in which people consume huge amounts of food while feeling out of control and powerless to stop.
-Symptoms of binge eating disorder usually begin in late adolescence or early adulthood, often after a major diet.
+Symptoms of Eating Disorder usually begin in late adolescence or early adulthood, often after a major diet.
 A binge eating episode typically lasts around two hours, but some people binge on and off all day long.
 Binge eaters often eat even when they’re not hungry and continue eating long after they’re full.
 They may also gorge themselves as fast as they can while barely registering what they’re eating or tasting.

 The key features of binge eating disorder are: